tasogrigoriou/BetterHome/README.md

 1. Clone the project either with HTTPS or SSH.

-2. Navigate to , and install the dependencies for the project:
+2. Navigate to the project, and install the dependencies for the project:
 ```
+cd csc648-sp19-team43/Project
 npm install
 ```